-The Pharmacy Project set out to achieve three broad outcomes:
+The Pharmacy Project set out to achieve three main outcomes.
+They were:

 - To speak to disabled people and their families and carers, and professionals working in pharmacies, to confirm what barriers, issues and concerns exist in relation to the accessibility of pharmacy services.